Refugees FAQ and Mythbusting

 However, funding is only one element of the difference you can make, and if you can help in everyday circumstances to discuss and raise awareness of refugee issues with your friends, family and community, it is very significant in terms of impact.
 There is a great deal of misinformation and prejudice about people coming to the UK to seek help after abuse from their own governments, and we believe it’s our obligation as decent people to provide that help.

 We also recommend donating to GARAS (Gloucestershire Action for Refugees and Asylum Seekers), who oversee the legal resettlement process throughout Gloucestershire.
-They’re the first port of call for other refugees and asylum seekers in Gloucestershire who are not currently receiving any of the support which Syrian families entering through the SVPRP are.
+They’re the first port of call for other refugees and asylum seekers in Gloucestershire.